andykarwal/silverstripe-reactstarter/README.md

 2. Run 'npm install' via cmd line inside this theme folder to get all of the node dependancies.
 3. Change the PROXY_URL in webpack.mix.js in the theme directory to your local development SilverStripe site link for Browsersync.

+## Instructions
+Run "npm run watch" to watch for scss and javascript changes with Browsersync.